Kenneth Polite

-Kenneth Allen Polite Jr. (born 1976) is an American lawyer who is currently serving as the assistant attorney general for the criminal division in the United States Department of Justice since July 21, 2021.
-He previously served as a United States attorney for the Eastern District of Louisiana from 2013 to 2017.
+Kenneth Allen Polite Jr. (born 1976) is an American lawyer who previously served as the assistant attorney general for the criminal division in the United States Department of Justice from 2021 to 2023.
+He also served as a United States attorney for the Eastern District of Louisiana from 2013 to 2017.

 Early life and education

 Polite was born in 1976 in New Orleans, Louisiana to teenage parents.
 His mother, Rosalind, was still in high school when he was born and his father Kenneth Polite Sr., eventually became a police officer.
 Along with brothers, Damion and Tyrrel, Polite was raised by his single mother in the Lower Ninth Ward.
 In 1993, he graduated as valedictorian from De La Salle High School in New Orleans.
-He received an Bachelor of Arts degree from Harvard University in 1997 and a Juris Doctor from the Georgetown University Law Center in 2000.
+He received a Bachelor of Arts degree from Harvard University in 1997 and a Juris Doctor from the Georgetown University Law Center in 2000.

 Career

 In 2001, Polite served as a law clerk to Judge Thomas L. Ambro of the United States Court of Appeals for the Third Circuit.
 From 2002 to 2006, he served as an associate at the law firm of Skadden, Arps, Slate, Meagher & Flom LLP in New York City.
 He served as an assistant United States attorney in the Southern District of New York, from 2007 to 2010.
 From 2010 to 2013, he was a shareholder at the law firm of Liskow & Lewis in New Orleans, Louisiana, where he headed the firm's White Collar Crime Defense Group and served as the hiring partner.
-From 2018 to 2021, he was a partner at the law firm of Morgan, Lewis & Bockius.